-Dances are held on the third Saturday of the month from 8 to 11 p.m. at the Boscawen Town Hall, in the basement of the Boscawen Congregational Church at 12 High Street near the junction of Routes 3 and 4.
+Normally, dances are held on the third Saturday of the month (except July and August) from 8 to 11 p.m. at the Boscawen Town Hall, in the basement of the Boscawen Congregational Church at 12 High Street near the junction of Routes 3 and 4.

 (The ground-level Boscawen Town Hall sign is hard to see even in daylight; just look for the church and have faith that the hall is underneath it.)

 It’s really easy to find the church if you follow these directions: from I-93 take Exit 17 (17W if southbound) and follow signs for U.S. Route 4 West to Boscawen.
 You’ll go “straight” through a roundabout and a traffic light.
 About 4 miles from the interstate, you’ll need to take a slight left turn to stay on Route 4 West.
 The church will be on your right after that turn.
 Overflow parking is available across the street at the fire station.